sendamply/docs/docs/Analytics/1-Analytics-Overview.md

 ### Sales + Support Teams

-- Detailed user profiles are automatically generated and can be tied into your CRM
+- Detailed user profiles with full activity feed that can be connected to your CRM
-- Identify engaged and unengaged users to increase conversions and decrease churns
+- Easily identify engaged and unengaged users to increase conversions and decrease churns

 <!-- type: tab-end -->

 ### Types of Data

-Amply collects two types of data around your email: **email activity** and **email contents**.
+Amply collects two types of data: **email activity** and **email contents**.
 This data is easily queryable in your dashboard by clicking on the SQL page under the Analytics tab.

 **email_activities**